radiantearth/stac-api-spec/item-search/README.md

 field names to sort by, with an indication of direction.
 It can be used with both GET and POST, the former using '+' and '-' to indicate sort order, and the latter including a 'direction' field in JSON.
 The full description of the semantics of this extension can be found in the [sort fragment](../fragments/sort).

-STAC API's that support the query functionality must include the conformance class
-<http://stacspec.org/spec/api/1.0.0-beta.1/extensions/item-search#sort> in the `conformsTo` response at
-the root (`/`) landing page, to indicate to clients that they will respond properly to requests that use the `sortby` parameter on the endpoint specified by the `search` rel.

 ### Context